Butte County Car Accident Lawyers

 - Phone or Company Records — If the driver was working for a rideshare or trucking company, we may request records to check for distracted driving, time logs, or safety violations.

-- Medical Records — These documents prove that your injuries came from the crash and show how serious they are.
+- Medical Records — These documents can help link your injuries to the crash and demonstrate their severity.

-Our team reviews every detail to find out what happened and gather the proof needed to support your case.
+Our team reviews every detail to clarify what happened and gather the proof available to support your case.

-Recoverable Damages In A Car Accident Claim In California
+Damages You Can Seek In A Car Accident Claim In California

 California is a fault-based state, so the driver who caused the crash may be responsible for your losses.
-You may be able to recover two main types of damages: economic and non-economic.
+You may be able to file a claim for two main types of damages: economic and non-economic.

 Economic Damages

-These cover money you lost because of the crash, such as:
+These compensate for the money you lost because of the crash, such as:

 - Medical Bills — This includes emergency care, hospital stays, surgery, rehab, and future treatment.

-- Lost Wages — If you missed work, you may be able to recover lost income and work benefits.
+- Lost Wages — If you missed work, you may be able to seek compensation for lost income and work benefits.

-- Property Damage — You can claim the cost of fixing or replacing your car and any damaged items.
+- Property Damage — You may pursue compensation for the cost of fixing or replacing your car and any damaged items.

 Non-Economic Damages

-These cover the effects of the accident that don’t have a clear dollar amount:
+These compensate for the consequences of the accident that don’t have a clear dollar amount:

 - Pain and Suffering — Based on how much the injury affects your daily life and recovery.